jiapei100/sdk-starter-kit/README.md

 https://showcase-next.matterport.com/showcase-beta?m=SxQL3iGyoDo

 #### 4. Run debug web server
 Depending on your system, you might not need to run npm as sudo.
+Note: Some Cygwin setups may create orphaned Node.exe processes when terminating webpack-dev-server.

 ```shell
 sudo npm run debug